BloomBooks/bloom-azure-functions/README.md

 These files work with the `ms-azuretools.vscode-azurefunctions` extension in vscode.

 To debug locally, `F5` (`F1`, `Debug: Start Debugging`).
-For some reason this asks you to log into Azure.
-If all goes well, the terminal will output a url
+If all goes well, the terminal will output various urls for the functions.

+Now you can use your favorite rest client to run each function.
+Or you can connect your local BloomLibrary2 to point to this (see ApiConnection.ts).

+By default, the timer functions are set to not do anything when running locally.
+Each one has a runEvenIfLocal const which can be set to true if desired.
+Note that without a local storage emulator, you will see errors for the timer functions (which can be ignored).
+If you want to set up local storage, see https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio.
+Apparently, there is a VSCode extension useful for this as well.

+## Deployment

 Once the code is committed to master, deployment to production is automated.
 Currently we have only one deployment: production.
 So all the testing you need to do, you need to do locally.